Empowering Village Life in Transylvania

 After our successful Spring 2016 Crowdfunding Campaign, construction and renovation work began this summer in four Transylvanian villages.
 Volunteers shared their progress with us, including photos of volunteers at work.
-Check out Stories to see the most recent project reports.
+To see the most recent project reports, check out Stories.

 Support the Unitarian Kaláka Fund.
 Donate